OSC-JYU/KuKaKo/README.md

 There is not much to see in fresh install.
 Just one node saying that's "Local You".
 If you click the blue pencil icon, you can see more pencil icons and from there you can edit description and label.

+## User Interface

+### Queries
+Queries use powerful Cypher query language and they are the main tool for showing graph data nicely to users.
+Queries are linked to Menu nodes.
+Queries are nodes with type Query.

+### Menus
+Menus are query holders in the user interface.
+Menus are linked to UserGroups and are visible only Persons within that UserGrop.
+Menus are nodes with type "Menu".

+## User groups and roles
+Persons are also users of KuKaKo.

+### User Groups
+User groups define what user can see in the system.
+Each user group can have their own menus and queries on them.
+User groups are nodes with type UserGroup.

+### User Roles
+User roles define what user can do in the system and user can have only one role.
+There are three user roles in KuKaKo.

+1. **user**
+"User" can edit only relationships from and to "me".
+2.**creator**
+"Creator" can add nodes, edit nodes and add and edit all relationships.
+3. **admin**
+admin can set user roles for other users and user can edit schema.

 ### Schema

 The reason that you can't do more is that there is no schema.
 Schema is guide for humans of what kind of data you can produce with KuKako.